cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * **Defensive Nature**:
   * Statements indicating recognition that mental states can be modified to reduce negative affect.
     * **Example**: "He seemed to ignore times when I was respectful, I guess because he believed in strict parenting."
 (5)

-### B. The explicit effort to identify mental states underlying a given behavior (identification of possible mental states that may account for behavior,

 **Mental State Identification**